 Early Pace = (ep), clear 1st, led 1, very quick away (v qaw), fast away (f aw) always led (aled), led to line, box to wire.

-Finishing Pace = very slow away (vsa), lacked early pace (lep), led 4, led on line (ld ln), ran on (rn on), finished well (fw), stretch drive, winning drive.
+Finishing Pace = slow away (sa), very slow away (vsa), lacked early pace (lep), led 4, led on line (ld ln), ran on (rn on), finished well (fw), stretch drive, winning drive.
+Please note: some "LEP dogs" break very quickly out of the traps but slow to the bend and will be shuffled back towards the rear before staying-on very strongly in the latter stages.

-All Round Pace = These greyhounds share similar comments to other pace types and can win races by both leading from the start or by staying on strongly at the end and perhaps overall perform best when holding a good early position!
+All Round Pace = These greyhounds share similar comments to other pace types and can win races by both leading from the start or by finishing fast at the end and perhaps overall perform best when holding a good early position!

 In Irish greyhound race comments they use the term evenly away (ev aw).